 4. Analyze why you feel a certain way about someone on the development team

 Oftentimes, we kind of just don’t like someone.
 Some say seven seconds make our first impression.
 But why?
 Is it because they wrote a boring tutorial about how to get along with your development squad?
 Some also believe that a lot of the time, you don’t like people because the world is a mirror.
 Learned that from my uncle, so I know it’s a trustworthy fact.
 (Wink, wink.)
 Well, he’s a programmer, so I guess we can learn a bit from him, eh?
 (Canadians don’t actually say eh [from my experience as one].)
 Anyways, what does this mean?
 Well, if you meet someone and dislike them, it’s likely that you despise them because they have a trait that you have that you don’t like.
 Boom.
 Mind blown!
 Learning this fact(?) can help you grow as a person.
 Just realize no one is perfect.

 5. If a developer is the cause of the drama, don’t make it worse

 You walk into a mall and find some guy running around stabbing people.
-What are you going to do?—go stab people too?
+What are you going to do?
+Go stab people too?
 “Hey, he started it!”
 I think we can be a bit more civilized than that, friend!
-The passive voice is your friend.
-Also, humour can help too!
+Also, humour can help, too!
 Try to lighten the mood by making the whole situation seem funny and not that big of a deal if possible and appropriate.
-Try to make everyone happy and not just yourself.
+Try to make everyone happy (and the word everyone does not mean “just yourself”).
 Know that others have different opinions and mindsets.
 That brings us to…

 6. Be accepting of differences